camp0/aiengine/README.md

 =========

-AIEngine is a next generation interactive packet inspection engine with capabilities of learning without any human intervention and other functionalities.
+AIEngine is a next generation interactive packet inspection engine with capabilities of learning without any human intervention and other functionalities such as NIDS functionality, domain classification, network collector and many others.

 AIEngine helps network/security profesionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.